humpback/humpback/docs/cluster-container-schedule_en.md

 ##  Cluster mode

-&ensp;&ensp;&ensp;在使用 Humpback 来管理 Group 时，根据业务需要可选择性将 Group 设置为 `ClusterMode` 模式，一但设置为集群模式后，此时 Group 下的所有服务器节点 Humpback Agnet 会接受 humpback Center 服务管理调度。
+&ensp;&ensp;&ensp;When using Humpback to manage the group, the Group can be set to `ClusterMode` mode according to the business needs.
+Once set to cluster mode, all the server nodes Humpback Agent under the group will accept the humpback center service management schedule.

-&ensp;&ensp;&ensp;所有被管理的 Humpback Agent 节点都以心跳方式注册到集群中，然后 Humpback Center 再根据节点发现模块发现节点并构建在内部 `EnginesPool` 中进行状态管理，同一个 Humpback Agent 节点可以通过 Humpback 站点同时部署到多个 Group 中。
+&ensp;&ensp;&ensp;All managed Humpback Agent nodes are registered in the cluster with heartbeat, and then the Humpback Center will discover the modules and nodes according to the node and is built in the internal `EnginesPool` for state management.
+The same Humpback Agent node can be deployed at the same time through the Humpback site to multiple groups.

-&ensp;&ensp;&ensp;Humpback Center 只是一个调度器而本身不运行容器，只会接受 API 请求，通过调度策略选择 Group 中合适的 Engine 来处理本地 Containers。这意味着即使 Humpback Center 由于某些原因出现宕机或关机， 已经运行起来的容器短时间内不会有任何影响。
+&ensp;&ensp;&ensp;Humpback Center is just a scheduler and does not run the container itself, only accept API requests, through the scheduling strategy to select the appropriate Engine in the group to deal with local Containers.
+This means that even if the Humpback Center is down or shut down for some reason, the containers that are already running will not have any effect for a short period of time.

 ## How to start the cluster center service